How much does electric car battery weigh? Many people are surprised to learn that the electric car battery can weigh as much as a large truck.

 How Much Does Electric Car Battery Weigh-Why are electric car batteries so heavy?

-If you’ve ever driven a Tesla or other electric car, you’ve probably noticed that the car battery weighs over a thousand pounds.
+If you’ve ever driven an electric car, you’ve probably noticed that the car battery weighs over a thousand pounds.
 That’s a lot of weight for a car, but it also serves a useful purpose.
 Batteries can be used to power many different things, including streetlights, electric bikes, and many other items.
 Since batteries are so heavy, they require extra protective armor to avoid injury or breakage.

 The starting battery in an internal combustion engined car is made of lead.
 While this is proven technology, it does have a downside – it has a low energy density.
 In an electric car, the battery doesn’t need a starting battery.
 The lightest metal in the periodic table is lithium, so lithium batteries are much lighter and more plentiful in a car.
 Despite their weight, the lithium batteries in the car have a high energy density, which helps them last longer.